In this interview with Analytics India Magazine, Seby Kallarakkal talks about Nabler and current trends in Web Analytics.

 Technology – we have a strong technology practice and we have been building software tools to meet demands of our analysts and customers.

-Center of Excellence – We have invested into a team that is constantly looking at creating new frameworks for the kind of analysis we do.
+Center of Excellence – We have invested in a team that is constantly looking at creating new frameworks for the kind of analysis we do.
 That helps us to improve the quality of analytics we deliver.

 Training – Web analytics is still a nascent industry and there are not too many people available who have the right experience.
 So we have a formal training program that helps us to scale effectively.